Antitrust Acts Definition

 History

 Sherman Act deals with market functioning and prohibitions of practices such as cartels or collusion, which hamper free competition by creating high barriers to entry.
 Further, it also prohibits the abuse of monopoly power.
-Clayton Act deals with the Merger and Acquisition transactions.
-Federal Trade Commission act has given laws under civil and criminal categories, of which the FTC deals with civil cases, and the Department of Justice takes up the criminal cases.
+The Clayton Act deals with merger and acquisition transactions.
+Finally, the Federal Trade Commission Act has given laws under civil and criminal categories.
+The Federal Trade Commission Act deals with civil cases, and the Department of Justice takes up criminal cases.

 Antitrust Acts Example

-Similarly, in Canada, the law is again known as The Competition Act, governed by the Competition Bureau, which involves cases of civil and criminal nature, and the Competition tribunal is the adjudicating body.
+Similarly, in Canada, the law is again known as The Competition Act, governed by the Competition Bureau, which involves cases of civil and criminal nature, and the Competition Tribunal is the adjudicating body.

-Who Enforces the Antitrust Laws in the US?
+Who Enforces the Antitrust Laws in the U.S.?

 Sections of Antitrust Acts

-#1 – Sherman act has Three Sections:
+#1 - Sherman Act has Three Sections:

-- Section 1 prohibits those agreements which create a restraint on free trade, for example, price-fixing or refusing to deal.
+- Section 1 prohibits those agreements which create a restraint on free trade.
+For example, price-fixing or refusing to deal.

-- Section 3 extends section 1 to US territories and the District of Columbia.
+- Section 3 extends Section 1 to U.S. territories and the District of Columbia.

 #2 – Three Important Sections of the Clayton Act are: